 Remember, a high-performing ad comes from both A/B testing and competitor research.
 When you have written an ad that has good ad relevance, expected CTR, and auction time ad quality, you’ll also have the benefit of a good ad rank.

-A look at assets in action on the SERP.
+A look at assets in action on the search engine results page.

 What are the most important account areas to optimize?